Panoramic Dental X-ray

 You may be asked to wear a lead apron as a safety precaution to protect the rest of your body from any radiation exposure that may scatter from the panoramic x-ray beam.
 You may also be asked to remove your jewelry from the region being imaged, eye glasses and any metal objects that might interfere with the x-ray images.

 Women should always inform their dentist or oral surgeon if there is any possibility that they are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
 If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
+See the Safety page for more information about pregnancy and x-rays.

 What does the equipment look like?